JWST unveils heavily obscured (active and passive) sources up to z~13: Introduction

-Other independent near-IR color schemes have thus been suggested to extend the census of the high-$z$ population, in particular thanks to the {\it Spitzer} space telescope. \citet{Wang2016} provide a strategy that allows for a rather clear selection of $z>3$ galaxies.
-In particular, the color cut $H-[4.5]>2.25$ is proposed to select old or dusty galaxies at $z>3$ (called HIEROs) that are completely missed even by the deepest {\it Hubble} Space Telescope ({\it HST}) imaging.
-Such UV-optically dark objects are dominated by obscured and dusty systems, including submillimeter sources \citep{wang19}.
-HIEROs have typical $M_*\gtrsim 10^{10}M_\odot$ and SFR$>\gtrsim 20M_\odot/yr$ at an average $z\sim4$.
-They exhibit low number space densities and active star formation, contributing up to $\sim20\%$ of the SFRD at $z\sim3$ to 5 \citep[e.g. ][]{Gruppioni_2020,Sun2021,Talia2021,Enia2022}, and up to $50\%$ of the bright end of the stellar mass function \citep{Rodighiero2007}.
-Despite the significance of these galaxies, most of their physical characteristics are still very speculative, with the exception of a few spectroscopic confirmations \citep{wang19,Caputi_2021}.
-The James Webb Space Telescope ({\it JWST}) has just opened a new window on the distant Universe, allowing through its near-to-mid IR eyes to detected farther and fainter sources.
-In this Letter we exploit the first deep field imaging offered by the early release observations (ERO) to demonstrate the ability of {\it JWST} to identify HIEROs like sources missed even by {\it Spitzer} because of their fainter luminosities.
+Despite the significance of these galaxies, most of their physical characteristics are still very speculative, with the exception of a few spectroscopic confirmations \citep{wang19,Casey19,Umehata20,Caputi2021,Irakashi22}.
+The {\it James Webb Space Telescope} ({\it JWST}) has just opened a new window on the distant Universe, allowing through its near-to-mid IR eyes to detect farther and fainter sources.
+In this Letter we exploit the first deep field imaging offered by the early release observations (ERO) to demonstrate the ability of {\it JWST} to identify optically and near-IR dark sources missed even by {\it Spitzer} because of their fainter luminosities.
+We present the detection and characterization of sources selected in the longest NIRCam filter, F444W, lacking a detection in the F200W band in blindly extracted catalogs (e.g. F200W dropouts).
 By combining the Near-Infrared Camera \citep[NIRCam;][]{Rieke2005} and Mid Infrared Instrument \citep[MIRI;][]{RiekeG2015} photometry, we investigate the properties of the most robust detections, highlighting: i) the discovery of extremely dusty low mass systems, filling the faint end of the HIEROs mass function; ii) the potential identification of massive quenched galaxies at $z\sim5$; iii) the confirmation of high-$z$ systems ($8<z<13$) as already probed by {\it JWST} \citep{Adams2022,Atek2022,Carnall2022,Castellano2022,Donnan2022,Finkelstein2022,Naidu2022}, but with large dust content.
 Throughout the paper, we consider a $\Lambda$CDM cosmology with $H_0=70 km s^{-1} Mpc^{-1}$, $\Omega_M=0.27$, $\Omega_\Lambda=0.73$ and a \citet{Kroupa2001} stellar Initial Mass Function; all magnitudes are in the AB system.